Live2Create Leadership Academy

 Creative Arts

 Students develop a real creative voice in a primary medium — visual art, design, photography, filmmaking, music, spoken word, or illustration.
 They study working artists, receive structured critique, and build a portfolio of original work across the year.
-The standard is not talent — it's intentional making.
+The standard is not talent — it's intentional making and the discipline to finish.

 Explore mediumsDevelop voiceBuild portfolioArtist statement